 Like Jim Morrison’s Doors?

-Exactly, and with the crystalline lizard, it plays off how Jim Morrison called himself the Lizard King.
+Exactly, and with the crystalline lizard, it plays off of how Jim Morrison called himself the Lizard King.
 In biotech, the lizard is used for research in developing life-enhancing and regenerative technologies for the human body.
-So it’s tied into similar ideas like the technological developments that are geared towards transhumanism.
+So it’s tied to similar ideas like the technological developments that are geared towards transhumanism.
 As well as repurposing some dark, strong Jim Morrison, there are also instructionals from corporate mottos and logos that blend into this immersive environment.
 So you literally enter the Uncanny Valley, where entrepreneurial start-ups have transformed into capitalistic mega-corporations.

 Then, as you walk through, the next encounter is Ian Cheng’s BOB, the Bag of Beliefs.

-This is Ian Cheng’s digital simulation of a creature that is composed of what we could call six different algorithmic consciousnesses, where he plays with the possibility of simulating sentience and kind of uses our natural tendency for empathy and projection of sympathy onto small creatures to encourage us to interact with BOB because this is a creature who will be shaped by its interactions with us.
+This is Ian Cheng’s digital simulation of a creature that is composed of what one could call six different algorithmic consciousnesses, where he plays with the possibility of simulating sentience and kind of uses our natural tendency for empathy and projection of sympathy onto small creatures to encourage us to interact with BOB because this is a creature who will be shaped by its interactions with us.

 BOB is a Tamagotchi!?